 Installing new hardware provides the perfect finishing touch for your space, whether you're planning a full kitchen remodel or doing a DIY cabinet update.
 Swap out your existing kitchen hardware for a quick refresh, or complete your new bathroom vanity with a set of drawer pulls.

 Switching your cabinet hardware takes only minutes for each cabinet—all you need is a measuring tape, standard screwdriver, and your new hardware.
-Our cabinet hardware comes equipped with all the necessary screws and mounting hardware, making installation a breeze.
+Our cabinet hardware comes equipped with all the necessary screws and mounting hardware, making installation easy.
 Before purchasing, make sure you check the mounting type and center-to-center size of your existing hardware or pre-drilled holes.

 What You'll Need